 Chemical Genomics Centre

-The Chemical Genomics Centre (CGC) was established as a joint initiative of several departments and research groups in the Max Planck Society and the pharmaceutical industry.
-The focus of the CGC is the analysis of biological phenomena through the use of small molecules.
-The CGC focuses on novel basic research in the biosciences and chemical biology that holds great promise for application in the discovery and development of novel bioactive compounds and modulators of disease-relevant processes.
+The Chemical Genomics Centre (CGC) (2005 - 2024) was established as a joint initiative of several departments and research groups in the Max Planck Society and the pharmaceutical industry.
+The focus of the CGC was the analysis of biological phenomena through the use of small molecules.
+The CGC focused on novel basic research in the life sciences and chemical biology that showed great promise in the discovery and development of novel bioactive compounds and modulators of disease-related processes.

 This partnership opened up opportunities for research normally inaccessible to academia and research institutions.
 The CGC network interconnects the scientific, infrastructural and institutional strength of well-established Max Planck Departments with new research groups bringing in intellectual talent and novel scientific approaches.